Grand Bend

 Sanctification and the Three Persons of the Godhead

-How extraordinarily gracious of God to provide One who is our teacher, comforter, helper and guide, whose mission is to conform us to Christ.
+How extraordinarily gracious of God to provide His Holy Spirit, the One who is our teacher, comforter, helper and guide, whose mission is to conform us to Christ.

 Glorification and the Three Persons of the Godhead